-McCabe Pub, Park Cafe, Local Taco, Edley’s Bar-B-Que, Caffé Nonna, Nonna’s Pizzeria and Neighbors open their doors for lunch and dinner.
+McCabe Pub, Park Cafe, Edley’s Bar-B-Que, Caffé Nonna, and Neighbors open their doors for lunch and dinner.
 These restaurants sit near the newly constructed roundabout and welcome Sylvan Park locals and visitors.
 McCabe Pub has held court in the neighborhood since 1982.
 They have Southern favorites, such as meatloaf, chicken fingers, catfish sandwiches, homemade soups, casseroles, hand-cut salmon and of course, burgers.
 Their bacon burger is aptly named the Best Bacon Cheeseburger in Town.

 “We have been very lucky over the last 35 years to be nestled in one of the best neighborhoods in the city,” Stefanie Dean Brown, co-owner of McCabe Pub tells us.
 “You can’t get a better location in town than Sylvan Park these days.
 Its proximity to Music Row, Belmont, Vanderbilt and downtown has always made it desirable.
 Our father was raised in the neighborhood and attended Cohn High School, and my sisters and I were raised in this restaurant, so we’ve been around to watch the change.
 The Pub has always been a home away from home to many customers — a place where you will always see someone you know or they know you — whether having a business lunch or dinner with your family.
 I think our customers really represent the best of Nashville, that small town yet big city feel.
 The neighborhood (and Nashville) has visually changed a lot over the last few years but we think its heart has stayed true.
 It now definitely consists of many more young families than it ever has in my opinion, but that’s pretty cool because it means Sylvan Park will be ‘home’ to a few in this next and current generation.
 And, we hope we can stay part of that for many years to come by keeping our hearts true as well.
 We aim to continue to do what we do well everyday and promise to bring in a few new things here and there just to keep you on your toes.”

-Park Cafe is the neighborhood’s most upscale restaurant.
+Park Cafe is one of the neighborhood’s most upscale restaurants.
 The menu is comprised of salads, appetizers and entrees flavored by American and European ingredients.
 The restaurant plays on Southern traditions in dishes like shrimp and grits, but it also offers exotic interpretations of Southern staples.
 Park Cafe is perfect for any occasion, from a romantic date night to a casual social outing with friends.
 And their happy hour menu means you can dine on a dime.

 WHERE TO SHOP

-There are some of the city’s best shopping destinations on the edge of Sylvan Park on Charlotte Avenue — Fabu and Oak Nashville in particular — as well as one of the city’s top art galleries, LeQuire Gallery.
+There are some of the city’s best shopping destinations on the edge of Sylvan Park on Charlotte Avenue — Oak Nashville in particular — as well as one of the city’s top art galleries, LeQuire Gallery.
 In Sylvan Park proper, though, you’ll find non-traditional shopping in the form of The Produce Place, Import Flowers, Billy’s Corner, Love at First Sight, Jack’s Market, Elle Gray, Stained Glass Emporium and Scout’s Barbershop.
 Since their opening in 1988, The Produce Place has been a favorite among neighborhood residents for their locally sourced produce, convenient to-go options and selection of dairy, meats and breads.
 The Produce Place first opened in the spot Caffé Nonna now calls home and moved into their current location in 1991.
 You will recognize products from local vendors, including Noble Springs Dairy, Olive & Sinclair, Benton’s, The Corner Market and Tru-Bee Honey.
 The relationships with local farmers, produce growers and vendors is what makes the place so special.
 Their down-the-street neighbor, Import Flowers, has been offering selections of fresh cut and hard-to-fine flowers, available for wholesale and by the stem.
 Lou Farrell owned Import Flowers for many years before his son took the reins.
 You will find them both in the store welcoming everyone from DIY brides to a young girl from the neighborhood buying roses for her grandmother.
 On Saturday mornings, Lou says the shop is swarming with area residents, making it a community gathering place.
 When driving by, you will recognize the building for its iconic flower murals.